SnubStumpy2007/svg-assignment/README.md

-## SVG Generator
+## SVG Shape Generator
-The SVG Generator is a command-line tool that allows you to generate SVG images based on user input.
-It prompts the user for text, text color, shape, and shape color, and generates an SVG image accordingly.
+This is a Node.js application that generates SVG code based on user input.
+It allows the user to choose a shape (circle, triangle, or square), enter text (up to three characters), specify text color and shape color, and saves the generated SVG code to a file.

 # Prerequisites
-Before running the SVG Generator, ensure that you have the following prerequisites installed on your system:
+Before running this application, make sure you have the following prerequisites installed:

-Node.js (version 14 or above)
+Node.js
-npm (Node Package Manager)
+NPM (Node Package Manager)

 # Installation
-1. Clone the repository or download the project files.
+Clone this repository to your local machine.

-2. Open a terminal or command prompt and navigate to the project directory.
+Open a terminal and navigate to the project's directory.

-3. Install the project dependencies by running the following command: npm install
+Run the following command to install the required dependencies: npm install

 # Usage
+To run the SVG Shape Generator, follow these steps:
-Open a terminal or command prompt and navigate to the project directory.
+1. Open a terminal and navigate to the project's directory.

-Run the SVG Generator script by executing the following command: node index.js
+2. Run the following command:

-Follow the prompts to enter the desired text, text color, shape, and shape color.
+node index.js

+You will be prompted to enter the following information:
+Text: Enter up to three characters for the text to be displayed in the shape.
+Text Color: Enter the color of the text using hexadecimal codes or a keyword.
+Shape: Choose a shape from the provided list (circle, triangle, or square).
+Shape Color: Enter the color of the shape using hexadecimal codes or a keyword.
-Once all the input is provided, the SVG image will be generated and saved as logo.svg in the project directory.
+After providing the input, the application will generate the SVG code based on the user's choices and save it to a file named logo.svg in the dist directory.

 # Customization
+You can customize the application by modifying the code in index.js:

+Add or remove shapes by extending the functionality of the Circle, Square, and Triangle classes in the lib/classes.js file.
+Adjust the input prompts or validation rules using the inquirer library in the index.js file.
-You can customize the size of the generated SVG image by modifying the svgContainer.size() method in the generateSVG function in the index.js file.
+Change the output file path and name by modifying the fs.writeFile function in the index.js file.
+License

-Feel free to modify the code to add more shapes or customize the positioning and styling of the elements according to your requirements.
+This project is licensed under the MIT License.
+Feel free to use and modify the code for your own purposes.

-# Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for improvement, please submit an issue or a pull request on the project repository.

-# License
-The SVG Generator is released under the MIT License.

-# Acknowledgements
-The SVG Generator script is built using the following libraries:

-inquirer: For interactive command-line prompts.
-svgdom: A server-side SVG implementation for Node.js. svg.js: A lightweight library for manipulating SVG elements.

 And the following sources.
 https://www.youtube.com/watch?v=GJYMcLus3v0